 Ayurveda dates back an estimated 5,000 years and is thought by scholars to be the most ancient healing system in the world.
 It is also believed that Ayurveda spread from India and influenced other ancient medical systems.
 Ayurveda, a Sanskrit word, means ‘the science of life’– ayu means life and Veda means science.
 The principles of Ayurveda can be found in the Vedas, which are among the oldest bodies of knowledge in human culture.
 The Vedas are considered timeless, coming into written form about 1,500 BC.
 Before that time, the knowledge of the Vedas was passed down orally, through mnemonic verses.

 Ayurveda is a holistic system, which views each individual holistically as a physical, emotional, psychological and spiritual being.
 Ayurveda promotes balance and prevention of disease, emphasizing that health is much more than being free of disease.
 In addition to being balanced physically, emotionally and mentally, to lead a fulfilling life, we must feel a sense a purpose, have a personally meaningful spiritual practice and experience a sense of internal joy, peace and contentment.
-Although prevention and maintenance of health is the aim of Ayurveda, when disease occurs, Ayurvedic medicine can help to restore health and bring people into balance.
+Although prevention and maintenance of health is the aim of Ayurveda, when disease occurs, Ayurvedic medicine can help to restore health and bring people into balance

-The Doshas govern all the biological, psychological and physiopathological functions of the body.
+The Doshas govern all the biological, psychological and disease processes of the body.
 When in balance, they safeguard the body against disease; when out of balance they can contribute to the cause of disease.
 The Doshas are responsible for the arising of all natural urges, preferences and propensities.
 They govern the creation, maintenance and destruction of all body tissues, as well as the elimination of waste products.
 The Doshas are also responsible for our emotions, including compassion, understanding and love, as well as fear, anger and greed.

 Your Ayurvedic constitution, or in Sanskrit, your Prakriti, is determined at conception and is influenced purely by your parents’ constitution, any imbalances at the time of conception, as well as their emotional, physical and mental states.
 Each individual has a constitutional type, which is a unique make-up of the three Doshas.
 Your Prakrit never changes.

-We are able to obtain balance when our doshas are in balance.
+We are able to obtain balance when our Doshas are in balance.
 For each of us, based on our constitution, ayurveda recommends living in such a way that allows us to experience physical, mental, and spiritual harmony within ourselves, as well as within our environment.
 We achieve this harmony through many practices, including by eating the foods that are most nourishing for our constitution, aligning our yoga practice with our constitution, and incorporating a self-care regimen into our daily lives.